Lumbar Spinal Stenosis: Your Disability Guide

 This means your claim needs to be supported by more than just your own description of your pain.
 It requires diagnostic imaging like MRIs, detailed notes from your doctor about your physical limitations, and a consistent history of seeking pain management treatments.
 This documentation helps turn your subjective experience of pain into the objective proof the SSA needs to see.

-Connecting Your Symptoms to Your Inability to Work
+Linking Your Symptoms to Your Inability to Work

 After establishing the severity of your condition, the next step is to clearly connect your symptoms to your inability to work.
 The SSA needs to understand why your lumbar spinal stenosis prevents you from maintaining a full-time job—whether it’s your previous role or any other type of work.
 It’s not enough to state that you have back pain; you have to show how that pain and other symptoms create functional limitations.